theaholtlund/CS5003-P3/README.md

 ### Development Server

-1. Duplicate the `.env-template` to an `.env` file, and fill in the variables.
+1. Duplicate the `.env.example` file to an `.env.local` file, and fill in the variables.

 2. Start the server for development: